 One popular natural treatment for gout flare-ups is cherry juice.
 Let’s take a look at how cherry juice can be used to manage gout symptoms.

-A 2011 study noted that 100 percent tart cherry juice significantly reduced the level of serum uric acid levels in participants who drank 8 ounces of the juice every day for four weeks.
+A 2011 study noted that 100 percent tart cherry juice significantly reduced the level of serum uric acid levels in the majority of participants who drank 8 ounces of the juice every day for four weeks.

 It’s not only cherry juice that could lower uric acid levels — cherry juice concentrate can also be beneficial for those with gout.